sliim-cookbooks/kali/README.md

 |  Key                           |  Type   |  Description                                                      |
 | ------------------------------ | ------- | ----------------------------------------------------------------- |
 | `[kali]['openvas'][run_setup]` | Boolean | Setup Openvas after installed, take many time! (default: `false`) |

-#### Automatic Attribute
-The `kali::default` recipe will add an automatic attribute in your node named `kali_release`.
-This attribute contains the current Kali release of your machine, This value is gathered from `/etc/issue` file.

 Usage
 -----